-How widespread is youth sexual assault?
+How widespread is youth sexual assault across the UK?

 It is clear from the statistical evidence released that the number of sexual assault related offences is steadily on the increase in society.